 The New Jersey Play Lab is dedicated to developing production-ready plays through comprehensive hands-on dramaturgy.

 The New Jersey Play Lab (NJPL) is a home for NJ-based playwrights of all career levels who seek collaboration, methodology, and excellence in their work.
-At each and every point of engagement at The New Jersey Play Lab, whether through our developmental residencies, play development forums, dramaturgical services, or partnerships within our community and our region, the focus is on providing the knowledge and opportunity to move forward in one’s artistic and professional journey.
+At each and every point of engagement at The NJPL, whether through our developmental residencies, play development forums, or dramaturgical services, the focus is on providing the knowledge and opportunity to move forward in one’s artistic and professional journey.

 These days, many plays are developed through short workshops and readings at multiple companies and institutions.
 This can lead to a play remaining “in development” for an extended period of time, and to a playwright responding to many voices and perhaps contradictory feedback.
 Yet, despite all of this play development, we have noticed a trend towards plays being fully produced before they are fully cooked, and that good reviews of new plays often include a host of caveats.